Olivertrain1221/rocky-racers/README.md

 ![CSS Validator](/assets/images/read-me-images/css-validator.PNG)
 ![Lighthouse Report](/assets/images/read-me-images/lighthouse-report.PNG)

-# Notable Bugs
-One major bug that I noticed during development was trying to stop the traffic lights before the scoreboard was updated.
-This was corrected by disabling the game svgs and linking the traffic light function at the correct time.
-Deployment
+# Deployment
 *   The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 *   In the GitHub repository, navigate to the settings tab
 *   Select the pages link from the setting menu on the left hand side
 *   Under the GitHub Pages from the source section drop-down menu, select the master branch
 *   Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+# Notable Bugs
+One major bug that I noticed during development was trying to stop the traffic lights before the scoreboard was updated.
+This was corrected by disabling the game svgs and linking the traffic light function at the correct time.

 # Credits
 ## Media